 Tiny Homes: A Closer Look

-A tiny home is exactly as it sounds – it’s a tiny home, made from any variety of materials and construction methods.
+A tiny home is exactly as it sounds – it’s a tiny home made from various materials and construction methods.
 Tiny homes are usually 500 square feet or less.
-Like van life, tiny homes are highly customizable, and can cost anywhere from $25,000 to well over $100,000.
+Like van life, tiny homes are highly customizable and can cost anywhere from $25,000 to well over $100,000.

 That’s just for the tiny home.
-You still need to place it somewhere – and that space needs to be zoned for tiny homes.
+You still need to place it somewhere – and that space needs to be zoned for tiny houses.
 If you own land, that’s a good option.
 You may even be able to build one on the water.
 But very often, tiny homes get built in RV parks.
-In BC, you can sometimes lease land for tiny homes, or simply rent a tiny home in an existing space.
+In BC, you can sometimes lease land for tiny homes or rent a tiny house in an existing space.

 So what are the pros and cons of tiny homes?

 Tiny Home Pros: